PhineasLau/cs50-progress/week-6/week-6.md

 ## Reflection
 ### Why exactly is python a slower lanuage if all programming lanuages ultimate will be translated to one?
+#### Because python is an interpreter lanuage, so that it is not limited by a specific hardware to load, and can skip the time for checking the entire file again and to create a .exe of it, while this causes the requirement of letting computer to translate command line by line and actively move forward rather than done everything at once.
+Which this problem is called runtime overhead.